The History of College of the Canyons

 Improvisation was the order of the day.
 Students could occasionally be seen hosing down the inevitable layer of dust that accumulated on just about everything, while instructors often abandoned the confines of the prefabs to teach outdoors.
 Basketball coach Lee Smelser once conducted a class while perched atop the back of a truck, and English instructor Betty Lid transformed a trash can into a speaking lectern.

 On October 26, 1970, during a twilight ceremony under a mammoth green-and-white tent, College of the Canyons was officially dedicated.
 More than 700 people showed up to witness the hourlong event in the center of the campus.
-Special guest speakers were comedian Bob Hope and U.S. Sen. George Murphy (in photo at right).
+Special guest speakers were comedian Bob Hope and U.S. Sen. George Murphy (right).

 "The pioneer spirit of the West is still here," said Murphy, whose previous career as an actor featured roles on Broadway and in some 55 feature films.
 "Nowhere have I witnessed a modern-day demonstration of our great pioneer spirit that surpasses the one taking place right here on this campus."